About Rubha Phoil

 Where I’m going

-My neurodiverity and my time in the forest are the two main elements in my identity and the force that drives my work today.
+My ‘diverity’ and my time in the forest are the two main elements in my identity and the force that drives my work today.
 Permaculture is about conscious design through knowledge of the environment, finding patterns, and making connections.
-Spending four years in the forest provided me with a wealth of information about the Scottish ecosystem, and my neurodivergent mind is my key to spotting patterns and making connections.
+Spending four years in the forest provided me with a wealth of information about the Scottish ecosystem, and my divergent mind is my key to spotting patterns and making connections.
+This ability leads to a deep understanding of how nature works, predicting cause and effect, efficiently reducing leaks, and increasing yields.
+These are all key to creating what we in the Permaculture community call “The Spiral of Abundance”.

 As a kid, I mainly studied fortress building, indigenous cultures and the classic heroes tales.
 Once I was old enough to make my own decisions, I walked a journey through all the elements I deemed essential to creating solutions to climate change.
 The solution I found?